Pukapuka

+Etymology

+The traditional name for the atoll is Te Ulu-o-Te-Watu ("The Head of the Rock"), The modern name Pukapuka (sometimes written as Bukabuka) originally applied to the main island of the atoll, and is of uncertain etymology.
+In modern times, the main island is often called Wale ("Home").

+Pukapuka has been given various names by European explorers.
+Pedro Fernandes de Queirós sighted an island in 1595, likely Pukapuka, and called this San Bernardo.
+On 21 June 1765 John Byron sighted Pukapuka, calling it Islands of Danger, as he was unable to land due to high surf.
+A version of this name, Danger Island, became common use in English.
+French captain Pierre François Péron named the atoll Îles de la Loutre ("Islands of the Otter") when he visited on 3 April 1796.

 Geography

-Pukapuka is shaped like a three bladed fan.
+Pukapuka is shaped like a three-bladed fan.
 There are three islets on the roughly triangular reef, with a total land area of approximately 3 sqkm.
-Motu Kō, the biggest island is to the southeast; Motu Kotawa (Frigatebird Island) is to the southwest; and the main island Wale is to the north.
+Motu Kō, the biggest island, is to the southeast; Motu Kotawa (Frigatebird Island) is to the southwest; and the main island Wale is to the north.
+Toka sand cay is to the west of the atoll, separated from Motu Kotawa by a reef.
 Kō and Motu Kotawa are uninhabited food reserves, with taro and pulaka gardens and coconut plantations.
-Pukapuka Airport (ICAO airport code: NCPK) is on Kō.
+Pukapuka Airport (ICAO: NCPK / IATA: PZK) is on Kō.

 The three villages are located on the crescent-shaped bay of the northernmost islet of the atoll: Yātō (West), Loto (Central) and Ngake (East).
 Loto (Roto on most maps) is host to the Island Administration.
 The traditional names for these villages are Takanumi, Kotipolo and Te Lāngaikula.
 In daily life, the islanders frequently call them Tiapani (Japan), Malike or Amelika (United States) and Ōlani (Holland) respectively.
 In sports competitions between the villages, the villagers use the names and flags of these countries.

 The submerged Tima Reef is situated 23 km southeast of Pukapuka.
 About 60 km away is Nassau (Cook Islands) which is owned by the people of Pukapuka and considered part of it for administrative purposes.
 Since the 1950s it has been governed by the Council of Chiefs of Pukapuka.
 The Nassau Island Committee advises the Pukapuka Island Committee on matters relating to its own island.